 Hikers can also take an additional 1 to 1.5-hour out-and-back trail to Czarny Staw pod Rysami, another equally breathtaking lake in the Tatra National Park in Poland.
 Though the lake is spectacular, the bird’s-eye view of Morskie Oko Lake on the trail to Czarny Staw pod Rysami is what makes the additional hike worth it.

-In our opinion, taking the extra hike to Czarny Staw pod Rysami is a must when you visit Morskie Oko.
+In our opinion, taking the extra hike to Czarny Staw pod Rysami is a MUST when you visit Morskie Oko.

 The Morskie Oko hiking trail is fairly easy.
-Most of the trail is on a paved road and shade is abundant.
+Most of the trail is on a paved asphalt road and shade is abundant.
 There are several pit stops and shops along the way where you can replenish yourself with some food or drinks.

 The PTTK Morskie Oko Mountain Hut adjacent to the lake serves incredible food, drinks, and a place to stay if you plan on spending the night there.
 Just remember to book in advance (sometimes a year in advance) to secure yourself a spot in their iconic lodge.

 If you are struggling on the trail to Morskie Oko, you can hop on one of the horse-drawn carriages operated by the local Gorals, but you will still need to hike for 20 minutes!
 These Morskie Oko horse carriages cost 50 PLN for the way up and 30 PLN for the way down.

 Adding Czarny Staw pod Rysami to your Morskie Oko Lake hike will increase the difficulty by a little bit because the trail is fairly steep (but short).

 How Much Elevation Do You Gain On The Morskie Oko Hike?